Consult your community on AOD issues

 Learn who to consult with, different methods of consultation, and how to encourage participation from across the community.

-The Alcohol and Drug Foundation co-designs evidence-based programs with communities and supports them to build capacity to create change.
+The Alcohol and Drug Foundation co-designs evidence-informed programs with communities and supports them to build capacity to create change.

 Community consultation and engagement need to be at the heart of the development of your community activities.